Zero emissions vehicles

 The long-term operating costs of hydrogen refuelling stations will be key learnings from the Fyshwick pilot project.

-Hydrogen will be created onsite at ActewAGL’s low-emission transport hub in Mildura Street, Fyshwick.
-It will be created using a Proton Exchange Membrane electrolysis process which uses town water and renewable energy from the grid, supplemented by onsite solar generation.
+Hydrogen will be created onsite at ActewAGL’s low-emission transport hub in Mildura St, Fyshwick.
+It will be created using a Proton Exchange Membrane electrolysis process which uses town water and renewable energy from the grid.

-Phase two October – February 2020: Construction of hydrogen infrastructure
+Phase two October–July 2020: Construction of hydrogen infrastructure

 Phase four 2020: Assess the commercial opportunity of introducing hydrogen as a vehicle fuel source